WINE. WAVES. WONDERLAND.

 Every evening at 7:30 p.m., the Cycle Oregon community gathers around the Main Stage.
 The evening meeting is part communion and part comedy.
 It’s a great opportunity to get the latest weather forecast, hear tips about the next day’s route, learn about the places we’re visiting and catch up on some local folklore.
 Best of all, it’s always followed by terrific entertainment.

-Each night’s campsite will feature a beer garden with craft-brewed ales.
-The Beer Garden is open daily from noon – 10 p.m.
+Each night’s campsite will feature a Beer & Wine Garden with beverages available for purchase.
+The garden highlights a selection of local craft-brewed ales, a selection of great wines, and daily cocktail specials.
+The Garden is open daily from noon – 10 p.m.

 Other Food Vendors

-Other food available for satisfying those after-ride cravings includes the revered Nossa Familia coffee, smoothies, Al Forno Ferruzza pizza and local community specialties.
+Other food available for satisfying those after-ride cravings includes the revered Nossa Familia coffee and other local community specialties.

 Cycle Oregon showcases some of Oregon’s most talented performers, from country rockers to clog dancers, blues divas to jazz greats.
 Performances are scheduled each day on the Main Stage.
 After the nightly announcements at 7:30 p.m., we bring out our headliner act – these are some top-notch performances you won’t want to miss.

 Cycle Oregon prides itself on providing a fully supported ride.
 Our goal is to help you finish each day’s ride.
 To that end, our course is complete with the following services and amenities.